My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 The E Street Band, 1999 (L to R): Danny Federici, Max Weinberg, Nils Lofgren, Roy Bittan, Clarence Clemons, Bruce & Patti, Steve Van Zandt, Gary W. Tallent

-The tour would produce two new songs which would quickly become staples and highlights of their shows and be included in a live video and album from the tour.
-The first, “Land of Hope and Dreams,” would return Bruce to his themes of lament and hope and was one of the first songs to introduce the gospel element to his shows, which would be an increasing vibe going forward.
-It’s a huge song, one of the most elegant and uplifting of his later career.
-It would not see a studio version until 2012’s Wrecking Ball album.
-The other song courted controversy, as Bruce sang about a cop shooting in New York of an unarmed black man.
-“American Skin (41 Shots)” is one of his most cutting social commentary songs and drew the ire of the New York City Police Union who called for a ban on Bruce’s shows.
-It’s a powerful song, and one in which Bruce often brings out in concert when the need to reflect on another such shooting arises.
+The other song courted controversy, as Bruce sang about a police shooting in New York of an unarmed black man.
+“American Skin (41 Shots)” was one of his most cutting social commentary songs and drew the ire of the New York City Police Union, who called for a ban on Bruce’s shows.
+It was a powerful song and one in which Bruce often brings out in concert when the need to reflect on another such shooting arises.

 BS35.jpg

-The album was a return to the pure rock n’ roll sound for Springsteen, obviously reinvigorated by the reunion with his band and inspired by the deeply tragic and poignant times of the post-9/11 universe.
-Every song is blessed with melody and great instrumentation, and his voice is confident and balanced, providing lyrics of lament, hope, and reflection.
-It was The Rising tour and the album that reminded me, as it did for so many others, why we’d loved Springsteen in the first place.
-He was an important voice that many turned to at that time to reflect on the times.
+The Rising was a return to the pure rock ‘n’ roll sound for Springsteen, obviously reinvigorated by the reunion with his band and inspired by the deeply tragic and poignant times of the post-9/11 universe.
+Every song was blessed with melody and great instrumentation.
+His voice was confident and balanced, providing lyrics of lament, hope, and reflection.
+It was the tour and album that reminded me, as it did for so many others, why we loved Springsteen in the first place.
+He was an important voice that many turned to reflect on the times.

 BS36.jpg

-I saw him twice on that tour in December 2002 at the Air Canada Centre and then the following summer at The Skydome, which was the first concert ever at that venue to perform with the roof open.
-He paid tribute to Warren Zevon that night, who had died that week, by opening with the Zevon song, “My Ride’s Here,” and then ran through a set list that included the band’s stupendous cover of Jimmy Cliff’s, “Trapped,” “Rosalita,” “Jungleland,” “Because the Night,” and “The Ties that Bind.”
-It was a night that had Bruce howling at the full moon above (which begs the question as to why he didn’t do “Werewolves of London” for Zevon instead?), hanging upside down from his mic stand, and running full tilt with a knee-slide across the stage.
-For a man turning 54 that year it was an incredible performance and one I will never forget.
-At that point it was clear, I was back on board and Springsteen was again and forever more a consuming fascination for my musical attention.
-And so were many others, as Bruce had his first #1 LP since Tunnel of Love.
+Back on the Bruce bandwagon, I saw two shows on that tour.
+The first in December 2002 at the Air Canada Centre and then the following summer at The Skydome, which was the first concert ever at that venue to perform with the roof open.
+He paid tribute to Warren Zevon that night, who had died that week, opening with the song, “My Ride’s Here” (he had recorded a version of the song for the 2004 tribute album to Zevon, Enjoy Every Sandwich: The Songs of Warren Zevon).
+He then ran through a set list that included the stupendous cover of Jimmy Cliff’s, “Trapped,”and many of the choicest cuts from his earlier work, “Rosalita,” “Jungleland,” “Because the Night,” and “The Ties that Bind.”
+It was a night that had Bruce howling at the full moon above (which begged the question as to why he didn’t do “Werewolves of London” for Zevon instead?), hanging upside down from his mic stand, and running full tilt with a knee-slide across the stage.
+For a man turning fifty-four that year it was an incredible performance and one I will never forget.
+At that point it was clear, Springsteen was again and forever more a consuming fascination for my musical attention.
+And so it was for many others, as Bruce had his first #1 LP since Tunnel of Love.

 BS38.jpg

-As much as Bruce has had autobiographical elements in his music, it seems lately that he has shifted.
-As he approaches his seventies his career has had a more retrospective view, as if looking to tie up loose ends and document his career both in word and music in all its facets.
-Releasing old music, exploring the music styles he reveres as much as developing his own, and touring constantly that often includes full-album performances and copious cover songs from the 60s and 70s, it’s like Bruce is wringing every last drop out of his career.
+As much as Bruce has had autobiographical elements in his music, it has seemed lately that he has shifted.
+As he approaches his seventies his career has had a more retrospective view, as if looking to tie up loose ends and document his career both in word and music, in all its facets.
+Releasing old music, exploring the music styles he reveres as much as developing his own, and touring constantly that often includes full-album performances and copious cover songs from the ‘60s and ‘70s, it’s like Bruce is wringing every last drop out of his career.

-In 2005 he released his next dust bowl album, Devils and Dust (yes, it’s this album that led me to label these albums as I do).
-It’s more listenable than Ghost of Tom Joad and maybe even Nebraska, though that one has had much longer to imprint on me.
+In 2005, he released his next ‘dust bowl’ album, Devils and Dust (yes, it’s this album that led me to label these albums as I do).
+It was more listenable than Ghost of Tom Joad, and maybe even Nebraska, though that one has had much longer to imprint on me.
 I don’t know how I missed it, but I had no idea this album came out nor that he did a tour for it across small venues in North America and Europe (though played the Air Canada Centre in Toronto).
 The shows were just him playing an add assortment of instruments and doing very different, sparse arrangements of songs from Devils and Dust but also many of his classics.
 This and the Tom Joad tours set him up well for his current run of Broadway shows.

 BS39.jpg

-In 2006 Springsteen got in touch with his roots, assembling the ‘Seeger Sessions Band’ to record and tour the album, We Shall Overcome: The Seeger Sessions.
-It was a collection of cover songs of Irish standards (originating from Ireland and America), played in a traditional style with banjos, accordion, violin, and horns including tuba.
+In 2006, Springsteen got in touch with his roots, assembling the ‘Seeger Sessions Band’ to record and tour the album, We Shall Overcome: The Seeger Sessions.
+It was a collection of cover songs of Irish standards (originating from both Ireland and America), played in a traditional style with banjos, accordion, violin, and horns, including tuba!
 It was the first album issued by Springsteen in which he didn’t write a single song.
-The tour would include new songs “Long Walk Home” and “American Land” but they weren’t included on the album, waiting for later albums to make their debut.
-The album was also accompanied by a concert video.
+The tour, however, did include two new songs, “Long Walk Home” and “American Land”, but they were not included on the album.
+The LP’s release was also accompanied by a concert video.

 BS40.jpg

-Some of the old Jersey swing sound returned a little in “Livin’ In the Future,” and then a mid-tempo lament followed with “Your own Worst Enemy,” which included an old-school harmony through the song.
-After another great rocker, “Gypsy Biker,” Bruce pulled out one of his most infectious songs ever written, “Girls in Their Summer Clothes,” which rode a mid-tempo Beach Boys pop-harmony style.
-This is just one of the most fun, pure pop songs he’d ever written.
+Some of the ol’ Jersey swing sound returned a little in, “Livin’ In the Future”.
+Then a mid-tempo lament followed with “Your own Worst Enemy,” which included an old-school harmony through the song.
+After another great rocker, “Gypsy Biker,” Bruce pulled out one of his most infectious pop songs ever, “Girls in Their Summer Clothes”.
+It rode a mid-tempo, Beach Boys styled harmony.
+This was one of the most fun songs he’d ever written.
 It was made for a convertible, driving in the sun with the breeze in your hair and big smile on your face.
-For all of his heavy lyrics and sombre takes on American life, “Summer Clothes” is Bruce simply letting the weight off his shoulders and reminding us all to have a little fun, remember the good things in life, and take a positive spin on life: “A breeze crosses the porch / Bicycle spokes spin 'round / Jacket's on, I'm out the door / Tonight I'm gonna burn this town down.”
-Geez, doesn’t that sound like something from Born to Run?
+For all of his heavy lyrics and sombre takes on American life, “Summer Clothes” was Bruce simply letting the weight off his shoulders and reminding us all to have a little fun, remember the good things in life, and take a positive spin on life: “A breeze crosses the porch / Bicycle spokes spin 'round / Jacket's on, I'm out the door / Tonight I'm gonna burn this town down.”
+Geez, didn’t that sound like something from Born to Run?

 BS41.jpg

-Magic didn’t have the sense of occasion that The Rising had, but it was an update on his lifelong themes both lyrically and musically, politically and socially.
-Yes, there’s a nostalgic element to it, but it’s also a modern, polished, strong rock album that showed Bruce could still do what he was best known.
-I saw him twice on that tour and the new songs fit in well with his old stuff, and their freshness and currency to the times often gave the shows more energy than the tried and true.
+Magic did not have the sense of occasion that The Rising had, but it was an update on his lifelong themes both lyrically, musically, politically, and socially.
+Yes, there was a nostalgic element, but it was also a modern, polished, strong rock album that reflected Bruce’s mature and refined abilities as a writer.
+I saw another two shows on the tour.
+The new songs fit in well with his old stuff, and their freshness and currency to the times often gave the shows more energy than the tried and true.

 BS42.jpg

 After Magic, Springsteen released three more albums and an EP over the next five years, all with the E Street Band, and all accompanied with full-blown tours.
 Working on a Dream and Wrecking Ball were decent albums but not quite as strong start to finish as Magic or The Rising.
-Working on a Dream had many good moments, “Queen of the Supermarket” tried, but didn’t quite make it, in replicating the beautiful sound of “Girls in their Summer Clothes.”
-“This Life,” Kingdom of Days,” the title track, and “The Wrestler,” which was in the movie of the same name, were all good tracks.
-However it also had “Outlaw Pete,” one of the most overblown and painful excursions Bruce has taken, and one of the biggest misses of his career.
-Even in concert I could see people running for the bathrooms and concessions during this too-long song with no engaging elements.
+Working on a Dream had many good moments, “Queen of the Supermarket” tried, but didn’t quite make it in replicating the beautiful sound of, “Girls in their Summer Clothes”.
+“This Life,” Kingdom of Days,” the title track, and “The Wrestler,” which was in the movie of the same name, were all solid tracks.
+However, it also had, “Outlaw Pete,” one of the most overblown and painful excursions Bruce had taken, and one of the biggest misses of his late career.
+Even in concert, I could see people running for the bathrooms and concessions during this too-long song with no engaging elements.

 However, it was that tour that gave me one of the best weekends of my life.
 A bunch of us went to Buffalo for the weekend, visited Frank Lloyd Wright’s ‘Martin House’ (I’m a big FLW fan), ate wings at the Anchor Bar, did some discount shopping, enjoyed drinks and laughs with friends and family, and then scored a spot in the pit for the show, which was the last of the tour.
-Standing twenty feet from Bruce in concert is simply unbelievable – a party, a chance to revel in his music and performance more directly than when you’re several hundred feet back.
-A sad note to that tour had been the absence of Danny Federici, who passed away in 2008 from melanoma, and when considered along with Nils having had both hips replaced and the obvious declining health and stamina of Clarence, not to mention Bruce and Little Stevie turning 60 that year (it was actually Steven’s birthday that night, and they brought out a cake for him and granted his request for a rare playing of “Restless Nights”), it was widely speculated it might be the very last show with the E Street Band.
-Bruce announced he’d be performing Greetings from Asbury Park, NJ in its entirety for the one and only time (the show was dubbed Greetings from Buffalo, NY), and the atmosphere in the place was electric.
+Standing twenty feet from Bruce in concert was simply unbelievable.
+It was a party, a chance to revel in his music and performance more directly than when you were several hundred feet back.
+A sad note to that tour had been the absence of Danny Federici, who passed away in 2008 from melanoma.
+When considered along with Nils having had both hips replaced and the obvious declining health and stamina of Clarence, not to mention Bruce and Little Stevie turning sixty that year (it was actually Steven’s birthday that night, and they brought out a cake for him and granted his request for a rare playing of “Restless Nights”), it was widely speculated it might be the very last show with the E Street Band.
+Bruce announced they would be performing Greetings from Asbury Park, NJ in its entirety for the one and only time (the show was dubbed Greetings from Buffalo, NY), and the atmosphere in the place was electric.

 BS43.jpg